-New Income Tax Table 2021 Philippines (BIR Tax Table 2021).
-The new income tax table below is applied for the year 2021 following the new BIR TRAIN, meaning, Tax Reform for Acceleration and Inclusion Act implementing the Income Tax Provisions of the Republic Act 10963.
+Effective January 2024, the new and updated Income Tax Table in the Philippines (BIR Tax Table 2024) will follow the revised rates following the new BIR TRAIN – Tax Reform for Acceleration and Inclusion Act implementing the Income Tax Provisions of the Republic Act 10963.

 The Tax Reform for Acceleration and Inclusion was introduced couple of years ago while the implementation starts at 2018.
 Its objectives include reduction of tax rates, simplified tax system, expansion of VAT base, excise tax on sugary, automobiles, and petroleum products.